sswangg/the-warden/README.md

 ## About
-My 9th grade was fully online, and sometimes, 14-year-olds just want to be annoying.
-My friends and I wanted a way to moderate users without kicking or banning them, and instead opt for simply restricting their activity for a set period of time.

 The Warden is a custom Discord bot who's main feature is the ability to give users a pre-set role and automatically remove it after a timer runs out, which was useful for operating a time-out system in the server The Warden was developed for.
 During time-out, users would be restricted to talking to the moderators.

 Other features: